corincorin90/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-Makers Academy student with experience in data management, a background in physics and an interest in health, looking to build a career in software development, working in a challenging envrionment with interesting and inspiring people.
+Makers Academy student with experience in data management, a background in physics and an interest in health, looking to build a career in software development, working in a challenging environment with interesting and inspiring people.
 Keen climber and all round problem-solver.

 [Website](https://mann-made-code.herokuapp.com/) | [LinkedIn](https://www.linkedin.com/in/sophie-mann)